What is the prize

 The Horizon prize for the cleanest engine of the future will be awarded to participants coming up with a solution integrated in a system prototype, which will be able to demonste reduction of emissions of pollutants and lowering fuel consumption in real driving conditions without affecting the operational capabilities of the vehicle.

+The deadline for the submission was 20 August 2019.
 The prize will be awarded in early 2020.

 Rules and guidance